MicrosoftCloudEssentials-LearningHub/AI-900StudyGuide/1_ML-questions.md

   <img src="https://github.com/user-attachments/assets/037a8dcb-9c68-49ba-b070-e95fc5dea743" alt="Centered Image" style="border: 2px solid #4CAF50; border-radius: 5px; padding: 5px; width: 500px;"/>
 </div>

-## Q: Splitting Data for Machine Learning
+## Q24: Splitting Data for Machine Learning

 > In a machine learning process, how should you split your data for training and evaluation to ensure effective model development?